G. David Low

 George David Low (February 19, 1956 – March 15, 2008) was an American aerospace executive and a NASA astronaut.
 With undergraduate degrees in physics and mechanical engineering and a master's degree in aeronautics and astronautics, he worked in the Jet Propulsion Laboratory (JPL) at the California Institute of Technology in the early 80's, before being picked as an astronaut candidate by NASA in 1984.
 In addition to holding some technical assignments, he logged more than 700 hours in space (including stints on the Columbia, the Atlantis, and the Endeavour Space Shuttles), before he left NASA in 1996 to pursue a career in the private sector.
 He was the son of George M. Low, the manager of the Apollo Spacecraft Program Office, and later, the 14th president of Rensselaer Polytechnic Institute.

 Personal life

-Low was born February 19, 1956, in Cleveland, Ohio, to George and Mary Ruth Low (nee McNamera), and was active in the Boy Scouts of America where he achieved its second highest rank, Life Scout.
+Low was born February 19, 1956, in Cleveland, Ohio, to former NASA Administrator George Low and Mary Ruth Low (nee McNamera), and was active in the Boy Scouts of America where he achieved its second highest rank, Life Scout.
 He was married to the former JoAnn Andochick of Weirton, West Virginia.
 They had three children.
 He enjoyed tennis, lacrosse, scuba diving, running, and spending time with his family.
 In 1968 it was his father who proposed that Apollo 8 fly to the Moon.

 Low died of colon cancer on March 15, 2008, at Reston Hospital Center in Virginia.